opensafely-core/ehrql/GLOSSARY.md

 A quotient (a numerator divided by a denominator) for a given time interval and period (e.g. each month for a year).

 **Query Engine.**
-Takes a query (a graph of connected Query Model objects), connects to a database and returns the corresponding data.
+Takes a query (a graph of connected Query Model objects), connects to a database, and returns the corresponding data.
 Usually this will be a relational database speaking some dialect of SQL.
 But it doesn't have to be.

 **Query Language.**
 A programming language designed for querying a data store.